GSA/ckanext-datagovtheme/README.md

 ### Requirements

-_TODO: document how ckanext-datagovtheme interacts with third-party extensions._
+_TODO: document how ckanext-datagovtheme interacts with third-party extensions, maybe in the context of Features above._

 These extensions are required.